9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

                        (k -> a -> Maybe a) -> k -> Map k a -> (Maybe a, Map k a)
 ```

-In this case, we want to always remove the `MVar` holding the thread\'s
+In this case, we want to always remove the `MVar` holding the thread's
 state if it is present, so that our thread manager will no longer be
 managing the thread.
 If there was a value to extract, we take the
-thread\'s exit status from the `MVar` and return it.
+thread's exit status from the `MVar` and return it.

 Our final useful function simply waits for all currently managed threads
 to complete, and ignores their exit statuses.